Frequently Asked Questions on Palm Oil

 Q. Does growing palm oil result in the abuse of human rights?

-No, but like all farming around the world it is important that workers’ rights are respected and when farmland is developed – that the local community has provided its full consent.
-Through our subsidiary, PT SMART, GAR is a signatory of the UN Global Compact and is committed to upholding its ten principles which include human rights and labour standards.
+No, but like all farming around the world, it is important that workers’ rights are respected and when farmland is developed – that the local community has provided its full consent.
+GAR, through our subsidiary, PT SMART, has subscribed to the UN Global Compact principles since 2006.
+In 2018, GAR became a signatory signifying our continuing commitment in upholding its ten principles, which include human rights and labour standards.
 GAR is an equal opportunities employer, and we ban discrimination of any form.

 GAR uses the principle of Free, Prior and Informed Consent when deciding when and how to develop a potential new farm.
 This means that in partnership with local NGOs and other organisations we take steps to ensure that local communities fully understand our plans in advance, that they understand the implications and that they are free from external pressures when we negotiate with them.
 It also means that we support local communities in clearly identifying, mapping and claiming their lands so that land tenure is secure and protected.